Client

 print(f"Validation failed: {e}")

-The following example demonstrates all node types and filter options:
+The following example shows all the nodes and filters.

 import labelbox as lb